Last year, a major United Nations climate report underscored a grim reality: Humanity is pushing the world’s oceans to the brink.

 Limb for limb, the mangrove is perhaps the most important tree species on Earth.

-Around the globe, mangroves provide an estimated US$ 82 billion in flood risk prevention annually for coastal communities and store up to 10 times more carbon per unit area than terrestrial forests — yet nearly half of the world’s mangrove forests have been lost in the past 50 years.
+Around the globe, mangroves provide an estimated US$ 82 billion in flood risk prevention annually for coastal communities and, on average, can store more carbon than a similarly sized area of rainforest.
+Yet, nearly half of the world’s mangrove forests have been lost in the past 50 years.

 To conserve these carbon powerhouses and the communities they protect from the imminent threats of climate change, Conservation International experts are working to combine mangrove restoration efforts with conventional engineering approaches through a technique called “green-gray” infrastructure.